 Eligibility for the ELD Program

 Upon entry into the West Shore School District, families are required to complete a Home Language Survey.
 If a language other than English is noted, a district screener will contact the family and prior school district for additional information.
-If necessary, the student will complete the W-APT (Kindergarten) or WIDA Screener (grades 1 - 12) English language proficiency assessment to determine his or her level of English proficiency in speaking, listening, reading, and writing.
+If necessary, the student will complete the WIDA Screener English language proficiency assessment to determine his or her level of English proficiency in speaking, listening, reading, and writing.
 Parents will be notified of placement within thirty days if enrolled at the beginning of the school year, or within fourteen days if enrolled during the school year.

-The ELD department provides instruction at two levels: direct instruction and support.
-Students who qualify for direct instruction have daily ELA instruction provided by an ELD teacher.
+The ELD department provides instruction at two levels: direct instruction and consultative.
+Students who qualify for direct instruction have ELD instruction provided by an ELD teacher.
+The frequency of the instruction depends on the language needs of the individual student.

-Additionally, direct instruction students can receive support in other content classes such as mathematics, science, and social studies.
-Support students receive ELA instruction by a grade level teacher, but can receive support in all content areas as necessary.
+Additionally, students can receive support in other content classes such as mathematics, science, and social studies.

 Descriptions of Elementary, Middle, and High School Programs